vlrprbttst/BoxTent/readme.md

 ## Workflow Instructions: Building the final website

 Once you're done, there's a new layer of automations to build the final website folder.
-Run `grunt build` to create (or re-create) the `_site` folder.
+Run `grunt build` to (re)create the `_site` folder.
 Here's what happens:

 #### CLEAN

-The `_site` is wiped out and cleaned completely, ready to be rebuilt.
+The `_site` folder is wiped out and cleaned completely, ready to be rebuilt.

 #### CSS